Twentieth Air Force: Operations from CBI Theater

 Operation Matterhorn was the name for the B-29 Superfortress offensive against the Empire of Japan from airfields in China.
 On 10 April 1944, the Joint Chiefs of Staff (JCS) informally approved Operation Matterhorn.
 The operational vehicle was to be the 58th Bombardment Wing (Very Heavy) of the XX Bomber Command.

 The headquarters of the XX Bomber Command had been established at Kharagpur India on 28 March 1944.
 The commander was General Kenneth B. Wolfe.
 The first B-29 reached its base in India on 2 April 1944.
 In India, existing airfields at Kharagpur, Chakulia, Piardoba and Dudkhundi had been converted for B-29 use.
 All of these bases were located in southern Bengal and were not far from port facilities at Calcutta.

 The first B-29 bombing raid from India took place on 5 June 1944.
 Ninety-eight B-29s took off from bases in eastern India to attack the Makasan railroad yards at Bangkok, Thailand.
 Bombardment operations against Japan were planned to be carried out from bases in China.
 There were four sites in the Chengtu area of China that were assigned to the B-29 operation—at Kwanghan, Kuinglai, Hsinching, and Pengshan.
-The primary flaw in the Operation Matterhorn plan was the fact that all the supplies of fuel, bombs, and spares needed to support the forward bases in China had to be flown in from India over the Hump, since Japanese control of the seas around the Chinese coast made seaborne supply of China impossible.
+The primary flaw in the Operation Matterhorn plan was that all the supplies of fuel, bombs, and spares needed to support the forward bases in China had to be flown in from India over the Hump, since Japanese control of the seas around the Chinese coast made seaborne supply of China impossible.

 By mid-June, enough supplies had been stockpiled at Chinese forward bases to permit the launching of a single attack against targets in Japan.
 It was a nighttime raid to be carried out on the night of 14/15 June 1944 against the Imperial Iron and Steel Works at Yawata on Kyūshū.
 Unfortunately, the Japanese had been warned of the approaching raid and the city of Yawata was blacked out and haze and/or smoke helped to obscure the target.
 Only 15 aircraft bombed visually while 32 bombed by radar.
 Only one bomb actually hit anywhere near the intended target, and the steel industry was essentially untouched.
 Although very little damage was actually done, the Yawata raid was hailed as a great victory in the American press, since it was the first time since the Doolittle raid of April 1942 that American aircraft had hit the Japanese home islands.